Time-Appliances-Project/TimeNIC/README.md

 - This method **overrides the kernel’s default igc module** at boot.
 - To persist across kernel updates, repeat steps 2–4 and run `update-initramfs -u` after each kernel change.

+---

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+You are free to:

+Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material Under the following terms:

+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+NonCommercial — You may not use the material for commercial purposes.
+For full details, see: https://creativecommons.org/licenses/by-nc/4.0/

+As the project creator, I reserve the right to use this material commercially or under any other terms.